leafoflegend/MemeMagic/README.md

     SessionKey: 'WhateverYouWant'
   };`

-  * AFrame w/ React/Redux or just React/Redux

-  Go to `./browser/react/containers/index.js` -> From there you will see this logic:

-  Just switch it to export whichever beginning plate you would like to use.

 As of 2/11/17 - AFrame and React now play nice together in the base. `SpacePlane` is the WebVR component, just eliminate it if you desire no AFrame.

 That's it.
 Enjoy.